 Map CI/CD action paths before they become normal.

-Clyra reviews two to three repos or workflows and returns an action-control graph showing credential, approval, and evidence gaps.
+Clyra maps selected repos or workflows and returns an action-control graph showing credential, approval, and evidence gaps.